mjmansfi/genome_statistics/README.md

 ...
 seqN	X	Y
 ```
 Note that sequence names may be truncated in the process of creating the depth file.
-To avoid this, ensure that the sequence names in the FASTA file are simple.
+To avoid this, ensure that the sequence names in the FASTA file are simple (e.g., by using `python/fasta_rename_with_table.py`!)

+#### -o, --outFile

+Base name for output files.
+If not specified, the default is `[depth file input name]`.
+The script automatically appends the names

+### Optional arguments:

-### -f, --filter
+#### -f, --filter

-Comma-separated list of query sequences to analze.
+Comma-separated list of query sequences to analyze.
 Useful if you are interested in one or a few sequences represented in the depth file.
 Usage: `--filter seq1,seq5`

-### -o, --outFile

-Base name for output files.
-If not specified, the default is `[depth file input name]`.
-If `--outFile` is specified, the script appends file names and extensions as necessary.